PathFinder: Advancing Path Loss Prediction for Single-to-Multi-Transmitter Scenario: Experiment

 REM-Net is the best-performing baseline, successfully establishing basic path loss boundaries in all samples.
 However, its boundary delineation lacks the precision of our proposed model.
 For instance, in Inputs 1 and 5, path loss regions farther from the transmitter show suboptimal clarity, while our model exhibits more distinct boundaries.
 This improvement stems from the attention mechanism's ability to learn global features, allowing the model to focus on features from distant locations.
 Additionally, in Input 2, REM-Net's path loss estimation on the building side away from the transmitter is insufficiently accurate.
 In complex building distribution areas, our model surpasses REM-Net, as seen in the red boxes of Inputs 3 and 4, where multiple buildings are present and our model's path loss boundaries are clearer.

 To numerically substantiate this observation, we plotted the cumulative distribution of predicted path loss probabilities for all models across these samples, as shown in Fig. \ref{fig:comp_trail3}.
+To highlight the critical differences that are often obscured in standard plots, we enhanced Fig. \ref{fig:comp_trail3} with zoomed-in insets focusing on the high-frequency regions.

-The AE model shows significant discrepancies between predictions and actual ground truth across different path loss intervals, achieving performance close to true labels only with simpler building distributions (e.g., sample 5).
+The AE model consistently exhibits significant discrepancies across most path loss intervals, matching the true labels only in environments with simpler building distributions, such as Input 5.
+In such sparse settings, signal propagation is dominated by line-of-sight components, making the task relatively straightforward for all methods and resulting in visually similar coverage curves.

-Moreover, RadioUNet, PMNet, and REM-Net struggle with accurate predictions in the 0 to 0.25 path loss range.
-This range precisely corresponds to high frequency image information.
-Thus, despite numerically close MSE losses, perceptual differences are substantial.
-In contrast, \mdl consistently performs closer to the true path loss in high frequency regions across most samples, leading to a marked improvement in perceptual accuracy.
+However, in more complex environments with higher building density (\textit{e.g.}, Inputs 2, 3, and 4), where diffraction and reflection are prominent, the limitations of baseline models become evident.
+Specifically, RadioUNet, PMNet, and REM-Net struggle to achieve accurate predictions in the 0.0 to 0.25 path loss range.
+While the curves may appear visually close at a global scale, even minor deviations in this high-frequency range lead to substantial perceptual differences.
+In practice, these subtle numerical misalignments manifest as blurred boundaries and imprecise path loss estimation in densely built areas.
+In contrast, \mdl consistently maintains a distribution closer to the ground truth in these challenging high-frequency regions, resulting in a marked improvement in both numerical precision and perceptual boundary definition.